The Safest and Most Dangerous Places in Powell County, MT: Crime Maps and Statistics

 Is Powell County, MT Safe?

-The C+ grade indicates that the rate of crime is about the same as that of the average US county.
-Powell County ranks in the 48th percentile for safety, meaning it is safer than 48% of counties but less safe than 52%.
-This analysis applies only to Powell County's official city boundaries.
+The C+ overall grade blends the violent, property, and other grades shown above into one measure, set against the average US county, where Powell County's combined rate is about the same as the norm.
+Powell County sits in the 48th percentile, ahead of 48% of counties and behind 52%.
+The grade covers only Powell County's official city boundaries.
 See the table below for nearby counties.

-The crime rate in Powell County is 31.34 per 1,000 residents in the typical year.
-Powell County Residents generally consider the northwest part of the county to be the safest.
-Your chance of being a victim of crime in Powell County varies by area - ranging from 1 in 28 in the northeast areas to 1 in 43 in the northwest.
+The overall crime rate in Powell County is 31.34 per 1,000 residents in a typical year.
+Residents generally consider the northwest part of the county the safest.
+Your chance of being a victim ranges from 1 in 28 in the northeast areas to 1 in 43 in the northwest.

-When looking at total crime counts (rather than per capita rates), the south parts of Powell County, MT see the most incidents - about 152 per year.
-In contrast, the southwest part of the county has the fewest, with approximately 1 crimes annually.
+Counting total incidents instead of per-capita rates, the south parts of Powell County, MT report the most crime, about 152 cases per year.
+The southwest part reports the fewest, around 1 per year.

 The Cost of Crime™ in Powell County, MT

-The total projected cost of crime in Powell County for 2025 is $3,264,719.
-This translates to approximately $452 per resident and $1,056 per household.
-On average, crime-related costs account for 1.5% of the median household income in Powell County.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Powell County for 2025 is $3,264,719, about $452 per resident and $1,056 per household.
+That equals 1.5% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 59.8%